What is the EV/EBIT Ratio?

 Importance of the EV/EBIT Ratio

 The EV/EBIT ratio is a very useful metric for market participants.
 A high ratio indicates that a company’s stock is overvalued.
-Such a situation, while beneficial for an immediate sale of shares, can spell disaster when the market catches up and attaches the proper value to the company, causing share prices to plummet.
+While beneficial for an immediate sale of shares, such a situation can spell disaster when the market catches up and attaches the proper value to the company, causing share prices to plummet.

 Conversely, a low EV/EBIT ratio indicates that a company’s stock is undervalued.
 It means that share prices are lower than what is an accurate representation of the company’s actual worth.
 When the market finally attaches a more appropriate value to the business, share prices and the company’s bottom line should climb.